 Later in the fall, Edwin hosted a surprise birthday party for Simon.
 All the planning leading up to the party brought him into direct contact with Simon’s friends.
 They gave their input on how to make it a successful event.
 By the time the party was held, he knew most of the children quite well.

 With a new mutual understanding between a father and his teenage son, it is easier for Simon to ask permission from Edwin every time he wants to spend time with his friends in the city.

 Trust is a gradual process that requires a mutual commitment between you and your child, which is best nurtured at a very young age.
 This secured attachment will inevitably strengthen your parent-child relationship, which allows your child to disclose any conflicts or problems without being judged.
 It is evident, as Simon is going through his early teens, that he is cultivating his psychological needs.
 His sense of safety in the company of his high school friends will further boost his well-being as well as both his cognitive and emotional intelligence, in the hope that he will continue to discover confidently what the world has to offer him.

-*Name has been changed in the story for anonymity
+*Names have been changed in the story for anonymity